Trace Analysis - phytrace®

 Every year, PhytoLab tests more than 25,000 samples of dried herbal raw materials, preparations and finished products for pesticide residues.
 In addition to screening based on a multimethod approach (e.g. DFG S19 methods and LC-MS/MS methods), we also test for certain substances using specific methods developed in-house.
 Our testing and methods also meet the requirements for particularly sensitive product groups, such as organic foods and baby food.
 The variety and complexity of dried botanical matrices require a particular level of expertise, diligence, and experience.
 As a member of the nature network®, we provide you with expert support in the evaluation of findings.
 Our experience is your guarantee!

 The intensive work of EFSA and ECHA on the toxicological evaluation of potential contaminants has recently brought numerous other substances into focus, requiring that they be considered in contaminant monitoring or even routine testing.
-These include, for example, plasticizers, chlorate/perchlorate, pyrrolizidine and tropane alkaloids or polycyclic aromatic hydrocarbons (PAHs).
+These include, for example, ethylene oxide, plasticizers, chlorate/perchlorate, pyrrolizidine alkaloids and polycyclic aromatic hydrocarbons (PAHs).
 Our highly efficient Development Team uses cutting-edge technical equipment to continually and proactively develop our services in this segment.